 Jesse Plemons (who is Dunst’s real-life husband) has an uncredited role as a militant enforcer who holds certain people captive.
 Plemons’ role in the movie is not as big as his appearance in the “Civil War” trailer suggests: His screen time is less than 10 minutes.
 Two of Joel’s journalist friends named Tony (played by Nelson Lee) and Bohai (played by Evan Lai) have small but pivotal roles in the second half of the movie.

 “Civil War” has several cast members who were also in Garland’s 2020 sci-fi/drama limited series “Devs.”
 Spaeny and Henderson are “Devs” alumni.
 “Devs” star Sonoya Mizuno has a brief role in “Civil War” as a rival journalist named Anya.
-Another “Devs” cast member is Jin Ha, who has a small supporting role as an unnamed sniper who’s in a standoff with an unseen person or persons shooting from a large residential house.
+Another “Devs” cast member is Jin Ha, who has a small supporting role in “Civil War” as an unnamed sniper who’s in a standoff with an unseen person or persons shooting from a large residential house.
 Karl Glusman (also from “Devs”) is in the same scene as an unnamed spotter who’s working with the sniper.

 “Civil War” invites viewers to think about how you or people you know would react if this civil war really happened in the United States.
 There are scenes in the movie that show how some people want to block out the realities of this war and pretend that it’s not happening.
 Others want to jump in and do what they can to fight for causes they believe in, even if it means they will die.
 Other people are somewhere in between and acknlowedge the war but are just trying to survive without taking sides.
 “Civil War” doesn’t try to pass judgment on what unfolds in the movie, but it is an impactful story that shows there are no easy answers when it comes to war.